-North Pacific Bank (Seller) entrusted a pool of its residential mortgage
+North Pacific Bank (Seller) will entrust a pool of its residential mortgage

 loan receivables and cash to Mizuho Trust Bank (Asset Trustee).

-In turn, it received Seller Trust Certificates in an amount equivalent
+In turn, it will receive Seller Trust Certificates in an amount

-to the entrusted pool, as well as Cash Reserve Trust Certificates
+equivalent to the entrusted pool, as well as Cash Reserve Trust

-in an amount equivalent to the entrusted cash. ("Asset Trust")
+Certificates in an amount equivalent to the entrusted cash. ("Asset

-The Servicer services the residential mortgage pool pursuant to a servicing
+The Servicer will service the residential mortgage pool pursuant to a

-The entrustment of the receivables is not perfected against obligors or
+The entrustment of the receivables will not be perfected against obligors

-The Seller keeps the Group Life Insurance on the entrusted receivables
+The Seller will keep the Group Life Insurance on the entrusted receivables

 with insurance companies.
 The insurance costs are payable by the